Group Residency Programme Italy

 -

-The program is open to artists of all disciplines and at all stages of their careers.
+The programme is open to creative practitioners, curators and researchers of all disciplines and at all stages of their careers, from any country.

 -

-The program fees vary depending on the length of the residency.
-Financial aid is available.
+The programme fees vary depending on the length and location of the residency.

 -